governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 That is a very good direction.

-## What the diagram is still missing
+## What this collaboration structure is still missing

 ### 1. Explicit distinction between canonical model and projections